alfred100p/RPF/README.md

 ## Installation

 ### Install conda (optional)
-We recommend installing conda to setup a sparate environment as this involvesspecific versions of certain libraries.
+We recommend installing conda to setup a sparate environment as this involves specific versions of certain libraries.

 ### Create Environment